Breast Reconstruction Scottsdale & Phoenix, AZ

 What is the “latest” in breast reconstruction?

-The use of fat grafting as autologous stem cells, and human acellular dermal matrix have also allowed us to “engineer” the breasts using human allografts for regeneration.
+- The use of fat grafting as autologous stem cells and human acellular dermal matrix has also allowed us to “engineer” the breasts using human allografts for regeneration.
 The use of platelet-rich plasma and other human allografts is also showing great promise.

-Other advancing technologies in the horizon include the CO2 expanders such as the AeroForm® expander where the patient controls the expansion process through the use of the wireless dose controller at home.
+Other advancing technologies on the horizon include the CO2 expanders such as the AeroForm® expander where the patient controls the expansion process through the use of the wireless dose controller at home.

 Does Dr. Ong take my insurance plan?